-Jon Treanor BA Hons, Dip Psych, Fellow ILM, Fellow RSA.
+Jon Treanor BA Hons, Dip Psych, UKCP, BACP, EMCC, FILM, FRSA.

-WHY MY UNIQUE APPROACH COULD WORK FOR YOU
+WHY MY UNIQUE APPROACH WILL WORK FOR YOU

-You are a human being, not a symptom, your current state is just a temporary phase and by seeing it as such we can look at how best you can manage your life, work or relationships better.
+You are a human being, not a symptom, your current state; anxious, depressed, lonely, fearful etc is just a temporary phase; by seeing it as such we can look at how best to give you coping tools to help you manage your life, work or relationships better.

 How my approach to counselling helps

-My unique approach to therapy tries to strengthen interconnected aspects of your healthy self: a sense of control of your personal environment, growth, an understanding of purpose in your life, autonomy, self-regard, regard for others, awareness of others and awareness in your personal relationships and surroundings.
-Rather than focus primarily on obvious symptoms, it moves you from being unaware to the more positive consciously aware end of a spectrum for emotional, psychological and physical wellbeing.
+My unique approach to therapy strengthens your sense of control of your personal environment, growth, an understanding of purpose in your life,.
+Focusing on current symptoms, it moves you from being 'in this state' to the more positive consciously aware end of your emotional and mental wellbeing.
 For example;

 Where are you today in the world of you?

 - Personal Environment: You often feel overwhelmed by the circumstances of your life and unable to control them.
-When you succeed at something, you explain away the achievement as luck and focus only on what aspects you failed to achieve.
 When the chance for something good comes along, you may lack confidence and feel unable to take advantage and then subsequently regret that you missed the opportunity.

 - Personal growth: You may have goals for improving your life but always believe you’re falling short and will probably never meet them.
 Instead of growing, you feel like you’re stagnating.
 Perhaps you lose interest in trying to change and can’t seem to get out of the rut you’re in.

 - Purpose: The idea that your life has any meaning disappears, and there seems little point in working toward a better future.
 You may find a short-term purpose in your own goals that offer temporary satisfaction but it’s hard to sustain a sense of direction.
-Any setback confirms your feeling that any effort is pointless.
+You may feel that any effort is pointless.

-- Powerless: Far from feeling inner direction, you’re likely to depend on others for approval.
-That often means trying to please everyone at the expense of your own opinions and needs.
-You become passive and unassertive rather than risk disapproval, that behaviour comes across as dishonest and will lead to conflict.
-You feel frustrated and dissatisfied most of the time.
+- Powerless: This often means trying to please everyone at the expense of your own opinions and needs.
+You become passive and unassertive rather than risk disapproval, you feel frustrated and dissatisfied most of the time.

 - Self-Awareness: You don’t accept who you are and feel ashamed, perhaps uncomfortable in your own skin.
 You feel you can’t do anything right and reinforce the sense of failure by setting impossible goals.
-If you’re anxious and often freeze in social settings, you may believe that the only measure of improvement is to be the star of the show, dazzling everyone with wit and social ease.
+If you’re anxious and often freeze in social settings.
 Anything less feels like a failure that confirms your belief that you won’t succeed simply by being yourself.

 - Regard for others: All these problems in your sense of yourself make it almost impossible to form close relationships.
 Feeling shame about whom you are can lead you to project faults and inadequacies on someone you’re trying to be close to.
-We look to the person or people closest to us to making up for our own failings and winning for you the approval of others.
-By the same token, behaviour in your partner you feel is inadequate causes you anguish, as if it were your own failing.
 You may feel incapable of engaging emotionally at times because you feel so indifferent about everything in your life.
-You may have set unrealistic goals for a perfect relationship and feel deep frustration when it doesn’t work out that way.

 Things to consider before your appointment

-Where do you find yourself along the spectrum of these six dimensions?
+Where do you find yourself along the spectrum of the above six dimensions?
 Do you feel you’re making progress or just standing still, stuck?
 Are your beliefs, attitudes and behaviours aligned to your personal values, principles and personal noble truths?
 Do you have a clear understanding of what they are?

 Together we explore where you are right now and form a plan to get you where you want to be.
 If this resonates, my theory approach is unconventional so please call and see if I am the right fit for you.